Louisiana Industrial Electrocution Lawyers

 Equipment manufacturers are liable when a product defect causes injury under La.
 R.S.
 9:2800.54.
 Strict products liability does not require proving the manufacturer was careless.
 It requires proving the product was defective when it left the manufacturer’s control and that the defect caused the injury.

-When evaluating an attorney for an electrocution case, ask whether they have investigated the site owner, the general contractor, the subcontractors, and the equipment manufacturer separately.
-A thorough investigation often reveals multiple defendants.
+A thorough investigation of the site owner, the general contractor, the subcontractors, and the equipment manufacturer often reveals multiple defendants.
 Each additional defendant increases the available insurance coverage and settlement leverage.

 What Evidence Drives an Electrocution Injury Case